Procedure – Electronic Resources and Internet Safety

 No student or staff user should have any expectation of privacy when using the district’s network.
 The district reserves the right to disclose any electronic messages to law enforcement officials or third parties as appropriate.
 All documents are subject to the public records disclosure laws of the State of Washington.

-Educational Applications and Programs
+Hardware, Educational Applications, and Programs

 Archive and Backup